Sethu (writer)

 A. Sethumadhavan (born 5 June 1942), popularly known as Sethu, is a Malayalam fiction writer.
 He has published more than 40 books.
 He won the Kendra Sahitya Akademi Award in 2007 for the work Adayalangal.
 He received the Kerala Sahitya Akademi Awards in 1982 and 1978 for his works Pandavapuram and Pediswapnangal; and Vayalar Award for Adyalangal in 2006.
 He also won Odakkuzhal award for his novel Marupiravi.
 He also served as the chairman and CEO of the South Indian Bank.
 In 2022, he won the Ezhuthachan Puraskaram, highest literary honour of the Kerala Sahitya Akademi.

 Life

 Sethu was born in Chendamangalam, a village in Ernakulam district, in the year 1942.
-He had his school education at Paliam High School, Chendamangalam, and took his bachelor's degree in Physics from the Union Christian College, Aluva, at the age of 18.
+He had his school education at Paliam High School, Chendamangalam, and took his bachelor's degree in physics from the Union Christian College, Aluva, at the age of 18.

-Sethu began his professional career at a very young age taking him to various parts of the country.
-This phase of his life was instrumental in shaping his literary sensibilities and came to be reflected in many of his important works.
+Sethu began his professional career at a young age taking him to various parts of the country.
+This phase of his life was instrumental in shaping his literary sensibilities and came to be reflected in his works.